 Becoming a parent is a very exciting time in your life, a time of new experiences, wonder and joy.
-Our dedicated team of physicians and nurses at the Center for Maternal & Newborn Care at University Medical Center of Princeton (UMCP) is ready to help you feel comfortable through labor and delivery, as well as confident in caring for your new baby when you go home.
+Our dedicated team of physicians and nurses at the Center for Maternal & Newborn Care at Princeton Medical Center (PMC) is ready to help you feel comfortable through labor and delivery, as well as confident in caring for your new baby when you go home.

 Planning Your Maternity Stay